 In the United States, debtor-in-possession (DIP) financing is permissible with court approval in Chapter 11 in order to continue to operate the business and pay the costs of the restructuring process.
-Superpriority status can be granted to DIP lenders provided the court is satisfied that:
+Superpriority claim status and liens can be granted to DIP lenders provided the court is satisfied that:

 - the debtor cannot obtain such financing on less-burdensome terms; and